hellothisistim/hellothisistim.github.io/_posts/2019-05-8-a-stolen-camera.md

 {%- assign page_name = page.path | split: "/" | last | split: "." | first  -%}
 {%- assign media_location = "/assets/" | append: page.collection | append: "/" | append: page_name | append: "/" -%}

 The camera I learned to make photographs with was not mine.
 It belonged to my [dad](http://bowco.com/).
-And it got stolen from my apartment---along with a nice collection of his lenses--—two weeks after I moved to Philly.
+And it got stolen from my apartment---along with a nice collection of his lenses---two weeks after I moved to Philly.
 That hurt.
 It was a sweet, silver SRT-101.
 Dad had bought it around the time I was born and he always brought it with him.
 I got this camera as a replacement.

 ![Minolta XD11 35mm film camera]( {{ media_location | append: "minolta_xd11.jpg" | relative_url}})